DanielHfnr/MMM-KickerManager/README.md

 # MMM-KickerManager

 A module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) that displays your [Kicker.de](https://www.kicker.de) Manager League Table.
+Work is still in progress.
+Currently the module can only display the league table of the kicker manager pro version.

 ## Features
  * Web scraping functionality using puppeteer